-- We have a training plan for new staff. - We have a training plan for staff taking on new roles or responsibilities. - We have a training plan around changes to our business, such as new equipment, processes, or products. - We have reviewed the start-up requirements for vehicles, equipment, and machinery that have been out of use. - We have identified a safe process for clearing systems and lines of product that have been out of use.
+We have a training plan for new staff.

+We have a training plan for staff taking on new roles or responsibilities.

+We have a training plan around changes to our business, such as new equipment, processes, or products.

+We have identified a safe process for clearing systems and lines of product that have been out of use.

+We have reviewed the start-up requirements for vehicles, equipment, and machinery that have been out of use.